 Here in Britain we’ve been led by TV clowns to believe that you can’t go wrong with property.
-And yet we’re always told that equities are risky and we should consult a financial adviser before investing.
+And yet we’re always told that shares are risky and we might lose our money etc.

-So we borrow as much as the bank will lend us and then vote for politicians that hold interest rates down and print money.
+We have a cult of property where we borrow as much as the bank will lend us and vote for politicians that hold interest rates down and print money.
 This has the effect of reducing mortgage interest costs and artificially inflating house prices.
-What happens if that stops one day?
+What happens when interest rates go up?

 The Escape Artist is all for owning your own house.
 But if you still have a mortgage, you don’t yet own your house, you are renting it from the bank.
 And remember they’ve got something of yours in The Banker’s Jar.

-Nor any safer over the long term.
-If you own a house, its not immune from price falls due to interest rate rises, closure of a local employer, flooding or subsidance.
-But if you own shares in a Vanguard global tracker, you are at least diversified from local risks.
+Houses are not safer than shares over the long term.
+If you own a house, its price can fall due to interest rate rises, closure of a local employer, flooding or subsidance.
+But when you own Vanguard tracker funds, you are diversified from local risks.

 6. Sometimes less is more

-I hope that we can all agree that less is more when it comes to STDs, concentration camps, alimony payments to exs and heart attacks.
+I hope that we can all agree that less is more when it comes to STDs, concentration camps and heart attacks.